 You’ve heard of this thing called a bullet journal and you’ve seen the images of them.
 Gorgeous right?
 Are you guilty of spending a ton of your time looking through bullet journal spreads and inspiration but when it comes to doing it yourself, you don’t know where to start?

-If you want to know how to start a bullet journal in 2021 then you’ve come to the right place.
-I’ve broken down to the best of my ability (without over complicating things) all you need to know about starting a bullet journal successfully in 2021.
+If you want to know how to start a bullet journal in 2023 then you’ve come to the right place.
+I’ve broken down to the best of my ability (without overcomplicating things) all you need to know about starting a bullet journal successfully in 2023.

 What is a bullet journal?